papamac/PiGPIO/README.md

 a **_pigpio server_** daemon that performs the physical I/O and manages the interface to the plugin.

-Locally each pi has 27 built-in GPIO pins that are available for digital I/O or special functions, including Inter-Integrated Circuit (I2C) and Serial Peripheral Interface (SPI) buses.
-Excluding pins allocated to these special functions, there are 17 pins remaining for user Digital Input/Output (DIO).
+Each pi has 40 header pins with 27 GPIO pins that are available for digital I/O or special functions, including Inter-Integrated Circuit (I2C) and Serial Peripheral Interface (SPI) buses.
+Excluding pins allocated to common special functions, there are 17 pins remaining for user Digital Input/Output (DIO).
 See [GPIO and the 40-pin Header](https://raspberrypi.com/documentation/computers/os.html#gpio-and-the-40-pin-header) for more details.